lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/3_Lesson_3/_index.md

 ---

-## a little practice
+### LETS PRACTICE!

 Now that we have gone through all of the basic information about variables, you can expect to see them constantly in the sketches for this class.
 The ability to save and recall data is powerful when working with computer code.

 Before moving on, lets try a little practice using variables:

-Create a new p5 sketch and use the information from this chapter to draw one of each of the shapes shown above.
-Try using a global variable for each argument in the shape functions.
+Create a new p5 sketch and use the information from this chapter to draw one of each of these shapes using a custom variable:

+* square
+* circle
+* line
+* triangle

+Be sure to both declare and initialize the variables before you use them, and try to make them all global variables.

 Then, create an additional ellipse().
-Experiment and see what happens when you use the system variables mentioned in this lesson co control the different arguments. (`mouseX` and `mouseY` can be extremely useful)
+Experiment and see what happens when you use the system variables mentioned in this lesson co control the different arguments. (`mouseX` and `mouseY` can be extremely useful) Try and achieve different results by using different system variables in different places inside the ellipse() function.

 ---